sparkfun/eng_application/Code/README.md

 # EL Dance Suit

 This code will be used to wirelessly control 2x 3 meters of EL Wire attached to each dancer's hoodie and pants for a performance with Streetside Studio's bboys/bgirls on May 13th, 2017.
-Using a wirelss controlled glove, a master XBee will be used to broadcast a signal.
-Once the slave XBees receive a slave character, the EL Sequencers will toggle each channel based on the programmed sequence.

 Code Contents
 -------------------